Radiotherapy for womb cancer

 Your specialist nurse or doctor will explain the best way to use them.

-You can also use lubricants when you have sex to make it feel more comfortable and pleasurable.
+You can also use lubricants when you have sex to make it more comfortable and pleasurable.
 Lubricants can be water-based, silicone-based or oil-based.
 You can buy them from chemists, some supermarkets or online.

 After pelvic radiotherapy, the blood vessels in the lining of the vagina can become fragile.
-This means they can bleed more easily, especially after sex.
-Bleeding may also be caused by:
+This means they can bleed more easily after sex or after using the vaginal dilators.
+Bleeding may be caused by:

-Bowel or bladder late effects
+Bowel or bladder changes